moznion/lua-cputime/README.md

 ### `get_thread_cputime()`

 This function returns the measured CPU time of current thread.
-This function is __Linux-specific__ and the function is available since Linux 2.6.26.
+This function is only supported following OS:

+- Linux (since 2.6.26)
+- Windows

 #### Return value